 “Generally, more highly educated people, who have higher incomes, consume more resources than poorly educated people, who tend to have lower incomes.
 In this case, more education increases the threat to sustainability.”

-meaning they have the highest per-capita rates of consumption.
+Unfortunately, the most educated nations leave the deepest ecological footprints, meaning they have the highest per-capita rates of consumption.
 This consumption drives

 resource extraction and manufacturing around the world.